jtsay362/solveforall-custom-mathjs-build/README.md

 build ([gulpfile.js](https://github.com/josdejong/mathjs/blob/master/gulpfile.js)), except it outputs a CommonJS2 module instead of an AMD module.
 You can easily switch back to AMD by modifying gulpfile.js.

+To build:

+    gulp

+which will output math-light.js and math-light.min.js in the dist/ directory.
+Either of these can be used as CommonJS2 modules.

+To run tests:

+    gulp test

 Pull requests that reduce the size of the library without sacrificing too much functionality are very welcome!
 Also let me know if you want some features added back in.